Risk-Based Internal Audit Training

 - What risk-based internal auditing is and what its not.

-- The Risk-Based Internal Audit Framework – only available in this training.
+- The Risk-Based Internal Audit Model – only available in this training.

 - Risk management basics.

-- How to transform your internal audit activity to a truly risk-based function.
+- Step-by-step on how to transform your internal audit activity to a truly risk-based function.

 - How to develop a risk-based internal audit plan.